matplotlib/matplotlib/doc/faq/howto_faq.rst

 We've decided not to include this as a figure method because this is only one way of defining empty, and checking the above is only rarely necessary.
-Usually the user or program handling the figure know if they have added something to the figure.
+Usually, the user or program handling the figure know if they have added something to the figure.

 Checking whether a figure would render empty cannot be reliably checked except